-THE EARLY SKYMASTER STORY
+THE C-336 SKYMASTER STORY

 In recognition of the engine-out controllability difficulties inherent in conventional twins, Cessna engineers searched for a feasible method of obtaining centerline thrust in 1959.
-We considered pancake engines driving a single propeller, closely-spaced sideby-side engines/propellers, and finally, the chosen push-pull engine arrangement.
+We considered pancake engines driving a single propeller, closely-spaced side-by-side engines/propellers, and finally, the chosen push-pull engine arrangement.
 Our friend Bill Lear urged us to keep the airplane with a fixed landing gear - his reasoning was that only rich, middle-aged pilots can afford a twin-engine airplane, and often they are not very proficient pilots due to a lack of spare time to maintain proficiency.

-Once again, Don Ahrens was asked to head up the project that would start with the C-336 and eventually become the Cessna 337, with help from the aerodynamics, power plant, structure, and electrical groups.
-Had we had the foresight to anticipate a retractable landing gear addition years later (in the C-337) we might have selected a lowing configuration.
+Once again, Don Ahrens was asked to head up the C-336 project with help from the aerodynamics, power plant, structure, and electrical groups.
+Had we had the foresight to anticipate a retractable landing gear addition in later years we might have selected a lowing configuration.
 In hindsight, this would have made a more attractive airplane and it would have been much more adaptable to a retractable landing gear.
 However, it seemed natural to go with a high-wing version for the benefits of better stability, gravity flow fuel system, and shelter from the elements while enplaning and deplaning.
 To keep this rather top-heavy airplane as low as possible, we also dismissed the idea of a downward-sloping nose so typical of our single-engine models.
 This later proved unwise as the airplane appeared to cruise nose-high.
 In later versions the wing incidence and cowl shape were modified to improve over-the-nose visibility.